 Stay true to who you are and show why you’re enthusiastic.

 When learning how to write a personal statement, you don’t have to copy someone else’s.
 You are unique.
 Use your own voice and ideas.
-That’s why this article doesn’t have a rigid, point-A-to-point B structure for you to follow.
+That’s why this article doesn’t have a rigid, point-A-to-point-B structure for you to follow.

-Your goal is not only to make a good first impression but to make a lasting impression.
+Your goal is not only to make a good first impression, but to make a lasting impression.

 14) Give Yourself Time

-You shouldn’t cram your way through your personal statement.
+You shouldn’t cram your way through writing your personal statement.
 Treat it as a work of art – intentional and soulful.

-Your personal statement reflects who you are and why you deserve to be admitted into the University.
-It may take you a month or two to write your personal statement.
-And that’s perfectly fine!
+Your personal statement reflects who you are and why you deserve to be admitted into the university.
+It may take you a month or two to write your personal statement, and that’s perfectly fine!
 Remember, you will need to distance yourself from it for a few days to get a fresh perspective.

 So start early and take your time!